Purrloin4/WT_BookBinderLibrary/.gitlab/merge_request_templates/MyMergeTemplate.md

 Please describe how you have tested these changes.

 ## Checklist
-Add + if done, - if not applicable
+Add check (later) if done, - if not applicable
 - [ ] I have added tests to cover my changes
 - [ ] All new and existing tests passed
 - [ ] I have updated the documentation accordingly